 Playful Healing

-Playful Healing was designed to support children who are struggling in their day to day life with feelings of worry, uncertainty, isolation, and unhappiness and whose families are unable to afford expensive therapy.
-By providing FREE, one-to-one therapy, we help children manage and cope with behavioural struggles and anxiety.
+Playful Healing was designed to support children who struggle in their day-to-day lives with feelings of worry, uncertainty, isolation, and unhappiness, especially those whose families cannot afford expensive therapy.
+By providing FREE one-to-one therapy, we help children manage and cope with behavioural challenges and anxiety.

-At Childhood Connections, we have always worked within our community to fill gaps in early years services.
-We noticed an increase in childhood struggles with mental health and families who could not afford the services for their children.
-Our new program, Playful Healing, is here to help with free play therapy and child life therapy for children and families in financial need.
+At Childhood Connections, we have always worked within our community to address gaps in early years services.
+Recently, we’ve noticed an increase in childhood mental health struggles and families unable to afford essential services for their children.
+Our new program, Playful Healing, provides free play therapy and child life therapy to children and families in financial need.

 Donate Today